-Use an empty state component when there is no data or other information to show on the screen.
+An empty state component fills a screen that is not yet populated with data or information.
 Empty states can be used to communicate completion or other status at the end of a sequential task, and may include a call to action to guide the user on what to do next.
+They may also be used to educate users and guide them with positive and proactive next steps in any situation where there is no data or information to display.
+View example use cases in the use case examples section.

-PatternFly offers three empty state variations; a small empty state, a large empty state, and an extra large empty state.
+PatternFly offers four empty state variations; an extra small empty state, a small empty state, a large empty state, and an extra large empty state.

 - The small empty state should be used inside tables, wizards, modals, or cards, where the empty state is "inside a container," as seen in the no data to show use case example.